 Our long-standing policy of financial stability enables us to cope even with extraordinary financial burdens without endangering the company’s economic substance.
 We continue to attach great importance to a cautious, forward-looking financial policy.
 Our positive net cash flow and low level of net financial debt are key indicators of this approach.

 We face tough challenges in the year ahead.
 The transformation of our business processes in the coming months will entail a lot of hard work and will call for endurance, tenacity and courage.
 It is not going to be an easy task, but it will be decisive for the company’s future prospects.

-The Supervisory Board wishes to thank WACKER’s employees for their commitment, hard work and achievements last year.
+The Supervisory Board wishes to thank all WACKER’s employees for their high-level of commitment and strong performance last year.

 Continuous Dialogue with the Executive Board

-In both written and oral reports, the Executive Board regularly provided us with timely and comprehensive information on corporate planning, strategic development, business operations, and the current state of Wacker Chemie AG and the Group, including the risk situation and compliance issues.
-Outside of the scheduled Supervisory Board meetings, the Chairman of the Supervisory Board remained in close contact with the Executive Board, especially with the CEO, and was kept informed of the business situation, current trends and key business transactions.
+In both written and oral reports, the Executive Board regularly provided us with timely and comprehensive information on corporate planning, strategic development, business operations, and the current state of Wacker Chemie AG and the Group, including the risk situation, and compliance and sustainability issues.
+The Chairman of the Supervisory Board remained in close contact with the Executive Board, especially with the CEO – also outside of the scheduled Supervisory Board meetings – and was kept informed of the business situation, current trends and key business transactions.
 Any deviations from business plans and targets were explained to the Supervisory Board in detail.